alirezanet/Husky.Net/docs/guide/README.md

 ## Why use Hooks and Husky.Net?

-We, as developers, love platforms like GitHub, GitLab, Atlassian, Azure DevOps etc., as our managed git system and collaboration platform.
-We also love clean code and keep inventing new linters and rules to enforce it.
-In my opinion, every commit should allow the codebase to deploy to production.
-There is nothing worse than commits like “fixed style errors” or “fixed build”.
-These are often small mistakes you want to know as early as possible in your development cycle.
-You don’t want to break the build for the next developer because he pulled your ‘mistake’ or waste precious build minutes of your CI server.
-Say you have asked your teammate to review your code; in the meantime, the build server rejects your code.
-That means you have to go back and fix this, and your teammate has to come back and possibly review again after the changes (i.e., approvals reset on new commit).
-Doing so would waste a lot of time and effort.

-Husky.Net offers a very simple way to start using git hooks or running certain tasks, write and run custom scripts and more ...
+As developers, we rely heavily on tools like GitHub, GitLab, Azure DevOps, and Atlassian to manage our code and collaborate efficiently.
+We take pride in writing clean, consistent code—and that’s why we keep adding new linters, formatters, and quality rules to our workflow.
+Ideally, every commit should be good enough to go straight to production.
+Nothing’s more annoying than commits like “fix build” or “fix lint errors.”
+Those small issues should be caught early, not after someone else pulls your changes or when the CI pipeline fails.

+Imagine submitting your code for review while your CI job fails in the background—you’ll have to fix it, push again, and your reviewer might need to start over.
+That kind of back-and-forth wastes time for everyone.

+Husky.Net makes it effortless to integrate git hooks, automate checks, and run your own scripts before bad commits ever reach your repository.